omise/omise-android/README.md

 Replace the string `pkey_test_123` with the public key obtained from your Opn Payments dashboard.

 Declare a `capability` variable as a `Capability` object and pass it as the value for the `OmiseActivity.EXTRA_CAPABILITY` key for your `Intent`.
-This way, the `PaymentCreatorActivity` will display the payment methods contained in the `Capability` object.
+This way, the `PaymentCreatorActivity` will display the payment methods in the `Capability` object.

 There are two options to retrieve the Capability object.

 1. You can retrieve the Capability object from your account's capabilities through the [Retrieve Capabilities](#retrieve-capabilities) function.

-2. Or you can create a `Capability` object to create your own capabilities using the helper function `Capability.create()`.
+2. You can also create a `Capability` object to create your own capabilities using the helper function `Capability.create()`.

    **Here is the sample:**